Búsqueda de LIBROS DEL AUTOR: pearl s buck

 PEARL S. BUCK

-The Pulitzer Prize–winning classic novel of China, together with its two sequels—by the Nobel Prize winner.
-The Good Earth is Buck’s classic, Pulitzer Prize–winning story of Wang Lung, a Chinese peasant farmer, and his wife, O-lan, a former slave.
-With luck and hard work, the couple’s fortunes improve over the years: They have sons and save steadily until one day they can aff...
+The New York Times –bestselling trilogy: A Pulitzer Prize–winning classic novel of China, together with its two sequels—by the Nobel Prize winner.
+The Good Earth: With luck and hard work, Chinese peasant farmer Wang Lung and his wife O-lan, a former slave, improve their fortune.
+They have sons and save steadily until one day they can afford to buy property in the House of Wang—...

 • THE HIDDEN FLOWER